 Atatürk holds field commands in the two Balkan wars (1912-1913).
 During the Second Balkan War in 1913 he is made the chief-of-staff of the army in the Gallipoli Peninsula.
 On 27 October 1913 he is assigned as a military attaché to Sofia, the capital of Bulgaria.
 While in this post he is promoted to the rank of lieutenant colonel.

 The empire's Christian minorities (Armenians, Greeks and Assyrians) are seen as an obstacle to the realisation of this goal.
-Over the next 10 years they will be forcibly removed from the empire, either by mass deportations or acts of genocide.
+Over the next 10 years they are forcibly removed from the empire, either by mass deportations or acts of genocide.

-1915 - The Triple Entente launches an operation to seize Istanbul and open a route to Russia by forcing a fleet through the Dardanelles Strait (Çanakkale Boiazi), the entry to the Sea of Marmara and a gateway to Istanbul, which lies on the sea's northeastern shore.
-But the naval attack fails and is quickly called off.
+1915 - The Triple Entente launches an operation to seize Istanbul and open a route to Russia by forcing a fleet through the Dardanelles Strait (Çanakkale Boiazi), the entry to the Sea of Marmara and a gateway to Istanbul.
+The naval attack fails and is quickly called off.

 On 25 April the Triple Entente begins a new assault to secure the Dardanelles.
-Troops are landed on the beach at Gallipoli and ordered to move forward.
+Troops are landed on the narrow beach at Gallipoli and ordered to move forward.
+On the hills above, the main reserve of the Turkish 5th Army lies in wait.
+They are commanded by Atatürk.
+The future of the Ottoman Empire is at stake.

 The ill-fated Gallipoli campaign, which includes troops from the Australian and New Zealand Army Corps (the ANZACs), results in the deaths of about 48,000 Triple Entente soldiers for no effective gain.
 It is abandoned by the Triple Entente in the autumn.